 The Xbox Series X is a great leap forward in terms of its speed and power over its predecessor.
-But sadly, as is so often the case with new hardware, it is not without its teething issues.
+But sadly, as is so often the case with new hardware, it is not without its teething issues, which is why we've created this Xbox Series X crashing guide to help you out.

 As one example of this, users have been reporting that they have experienced problems with their consoles crashing or freezing when they try to start up for a gaming session.
 This is, unsurprisingly, very frustrating when people have spent so much money on a premium product.

 But what, if anything, can you do, if you encounter this situation?
-Our handy guide will tell you everything you need to know about Xbox Series X crashing issues.
+Our handy guide will tell you everything you need to know about Xbox Series X crashing issues and how to fix them.

 Why is my Xbox Series X crashing?